oppia/oppiabot/README.md

 `$ npm start` to start the bot without watching files.

 ## Debugging
 Always run `$ npm install` and restart the server if `package.json` has changed.
 To turn on verbose logging, start server by running: `$ LOG_LEVEL=trace npm start`.

+## Support

+If you have any feature requests or bug reports, please log them on our [issue tracker](https://github.com/oppia/oppiabot/issues/new?title=Describe%20your%20feature%20request%20or%20bug%20report%20succinctly&body=If%20you%27d%20like%20to%20propose%20a%20feature,%20describe%20what%20you%27d%20like%20to%20see.%20Mock%20ups%20would%20be%20great!%0A%0AIf%20you%27re%20reporting%20a%20bug,%20please%20be%20sure%20to%20include%20the%20expected%20behaviour,%20the%20observed%20behaviour,%20and%20steps%20to%20reproduce%20the%20problem.%20Console%20copy-pastes%20and%20any%20background%20on%20the%20environment%20would%20also%20be%20helpful.%0A%0AThanks!).

+Please report security issues directly to admin@oppia.org.

+## License

+The Oppiabot code is released under the [Apache v2 license](https://github.com/oppia/oppiabot/blob/master/LICENSE).